maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 side effects.

-When they heard of Dotty's and Jon's victory over the queen the Types started dancing and went on a march back to the kingdom of Compiletime.
+When they heard of Dotty's and Jon's victory over the queen the Types started dancing and went on a march back to the kingdom of Compile time.
 But as they approached the border, they realized that the land had dried over time.
 They started searching for the [stream](https://fs2.io/) that had once fed them and the [Alp](https://doc.akka.io/docs/alpakka/current/index.html) [akkas](https://akka.io/) nearby.